vpeshin/devnotes/front-end/css.md

 last-child
 target
 first-of-type
+nth-of-type(n)

 /*Note the difference:
     p:nth-child(3)
     p :nth-child(3)
 */
 ```

-Pseudo elements should include two colons (`p::first-letter`).
+Pseudo-elements is used to style specified parts of an element.
+Pseudo-elements should include two colons (`p::first-letter`).

 - `first-letter`
 - `first-line`
 - `before`  (see below)
 - `after`  (see below)

-The `before` and `after` pseudo elements are used in conjunction with the content property.
+The `before` and `after` pseudo-elements are used in conjunction with the content property.
 The value of the content property can be `open-quote`, `close-quote`, any string enclosed
 in quotation marks, or any image, using `url(imagename)`.